adobo-task/adobo-task.github.io/README.md

 For this second edition of ADoBo we will propose a shared task on detecting anglicisms in Spanish text, i.e. [words borrowed](https://adobo-task.github.io/borrowing.html) especifically from English that have recently been imported into the Spanish language (words like _running_, _smartwatch_, _influencer_ or _youtuber_).

-The task will run from **February 2025 to June 2025** and is part of [IberLEF 2025](https://sites.google.com/view/iberlef-2025/), which will take place in September 2025 in Zaragoza, Spain.
+The task will run from **March 2025 to June 2025** and is part of [IberLEF 2025](https://sites.google.com/view/iberlef-2025/), which will take place in September 2025 in Zaragoza, Spain.

-Stay tuned for more information about the task.
+[Stay tuned](mailto:adobo-task@googlegroups.com) for more information about the task.